Three Reasons Cookbook Publishers Are Embracing Digital Transformation

 Reach new audiences

 Millennials are digital natives who are often more comfortable searching for recipe inspiration online than flicking through a cookbook.
 They're also foodies who love to share their food experiences with friends, both online and offline.
-For cookbook publishers, reaching and engaging this audience is key to growth.
+Gen Z is showing increasing interest in cooking from scratch.
+For cookbook publishers, reaching and engaging these audiences is key to growth.
 Building an audience from scratch is no mean feat.
 Creating partnerships in order to leverage an existing millennial audience is a more efficient option.
 Millennials may have a reputation for choosing experiences over material possessions, and for eating out, but they still need to shop for groceries.
 Grocery retailers possess the data and machine learning capabilities required to put the right recipe in front of the right millennial, and for cookbook publishers, this is a strategy that could help engage new audiences.
 Sales of new titles benefit from a portion of the recipes being made available for free to the media as a marketing tool.
 What if cookbook back catalogues could benefit from similar brand awareness and sales uplift using a paid-for model?
 For celebrity chefs looking to move into a new market, or hoping to increase sales of older titles in an existing market, syndicating recipes from previous cookbook titles to interested parties is a winning strategy.
 Our customers understand the power of celebrity chef recipes and are interested in the long-term gain associated with purchasing and sharing trustworthy recipe content.
 Anecdotal evidence suggests that shoppable celebrity chef recipes result in a 3.2% increase in basket value on average.
 This is not insignificant.

 Uncover fresh revenue streams

 Syndicating content to companies in search of recipes is just the beginning when it comes to fresh revenue streams for cookbook publishers.
-As shoppable recipe content continues to emerge as a valuable, engaging marketing tool for both grocery retailers and guided cooking systems, the possibility of affiliate revenue share and percentage of basket value is an attractive prospect for publishers who want to re-monetise their cookbook content.
+As shoppable recipe content continues to gain traction as a valuable, engaging marketing tool for both grocery retailers and guided cooking systems, the possibility of affiliate revenue share and percentage of basket value is an attractive prospect for publishers who want to re-monetise their cookbook content.
 Not only that, but there is potential to link to relevant books and related products, increasing both brand awareness and sales and bringing the marketing strategy full circle.

 The cookbook publishers we work with are placing innovation at their core.
 They have long-since mastered content and supplying readers with the content they desire and are keen to conquer the digital world in a similar way.
 By tapping into new and emerging ecosystems, cookbook publishers are on the cusp of doing just that.
-Not only that, but they are reaping the rewards, from increased brand awareness and fresh revenue streams, so long-tail monetisation of their back catalogues.
-Recipes are a hot commodity right now, with everyone from Amazon to Samsung in search of digital recipe content at scale, while also creating partnerships with recipe websites and apps.
+Not only that, but they are reaping the rewards, from increased brand awareness and fresh revenue streams to long-tail monetisation of their back catalogues.
+Recipes are a hot commodity right now, with everyone from Walmart to GE in search of digital recipe content at scale, while also creating partnerships with recipe websites and apps.
 Publishers considering innovation might ask 'What's the point when we're competing with technology giants?' but technology giants are crying out for recipe content.
 Cookbook publishers that position themselves as early adopters in this space can expect to benefit from a captive audience with an immediate need for digital recipe content.